membraneframework-labs/sebex/README.md

 ```

 Only packages that were released at least once will be published automatically by Sebex to avoid publishing work-in-progress projects.
-However packages belonging to the Github `sebex-test-organization` will always be published.
+However, packages belonging to the Github `sebex-test-organization` will always be published.

 ## Development

-We use [Poetry] to manage dependencies, virtual environments and builds.
+We use [Poetry] to manage dependencies, virtual environments, and builds.
 Run `poetry install` to install all dependencies.
-To build wheels run `make build` .
+To build wheels run `make build`.

 Python tests are run using pytest, run `pytest` inside `poetry shell` to execute them.
 To run Elixir analyzer test, run `mix test` within its directory.